Easy Student Grouping

 I have found that the message board gives me the freedom to leave a note immediately when I think about it.
 Now I don't have to remind myself to ask for assignments or remember to ask a student a particular question.
 I also love to write good notes on the message board.
 A good test score can be high-fived without class disruption and students love to see something nice written by their name.

 Submitted by: Dedra Hall

 A terrific idea to help keep younger students more organized.
-I teach full day kindergarten and at 5 years old it is difficult to teach them what stays and what goes home.
+I teach full day kindergarten and at 5 years old, it is difficult to teach them what stays at home and what needs to be returned to school.
 To help them remember, I make an "L" on the left side of their folder that means "leave at home" and an "R" on the right side of their folder that means "return to school".
 This way when I give them something, I tell them to put it either on the "L" or "R" side and they know what to do.
 It also helps them learn and remember left and right!

 Submitted by: Nicole Sciarrino

 It never fails...student work that needs to be redone.
 The trick is keep these papers in a safe spot so you can get them back to the students.
 Here are a few teacher-tried tips to help prevent the loss of these re-do papers.